* Para ver esta página en español, haga clic aquí

 - Significant loss of household income affecting your ability to pay for basic needs

 Temporary financial hardship means a hardship event rather than pre-existing financial concerns.
+The maximum award per household is $500.
 Given the limited amount of funds, all requests can't be approved even though there may be a clear need for assistance.
-This fund may be insufficient in the case of widespread disasters, community crisis, pandemic, act of war or terrorism.
 Employees separating from university employment are ineligible.

 How to Apply